PRAISE FOR SQUEEZING SILVER

 A fascinating view inside what was perhaps our first modern financial meltdown.
 Mark Cymrot’s meticulous account reads like a legal thriller – complete with larger than life characters, secret liaisons, and all the machinations we have come to expect from powerful defendants.
 In the end, there was justice, of a particular yet meaningful American sort.
 Could this still happen today?Simon H. Johnson

-Whenever I look back on my career, I realize how fortunate I was to work under the leadership of Mark Cymrot in the landmark silver lawsuit.
-In Squeezing Silver, Mark shows you why.Pedro R. Pierluisi
+Whenever I look back to the start of my career, I realize how fortunate I was to work under the leadership of Mark Cymrot in the landmark lawsuit against Nelson Bunker Hunt for manipulating silver prices.
+In Squeezing Silver, Mark shows you why!Pedro Pierluisi

 In Squeezing Silver, Mark Cymrot depicts his intense confrontation as a young lawyer with three legal titans in the midst of a historic trial.
 Having known these four fine lawyers, I know Mark’s descriptions are realistic and perceptive.
 The story is exciting, and Mark’s insights about a remarkable courtroom battle are uniquely revealing.Michael D. Hess